MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-configure-authentication.md

     })
     export class AppModule { }
     ```
-1. Open _src/app/app-routing.module.ts_ and add routes to the `home` and `guarded` components.
-Replace the entire contents of the file with the following snippet.
+1. Open _src/app/app-routing.module.ts_ and replace the entire contents of the file with the following snippet.
+This will add routes to the `home` and `guarded` components.

     ```JavaScript
     import { NgModule } from '@angular/core';